Building the City of Light: Music video

 The song's music video was directed by Scott and David Anderson, and produced by Elizabeth Flowers.

 Critical reception

-In a review of Bring 'Em All In, Kevin O'Hare, writing for the Star Tribune described the song as a "fiery closer".
-Dan Bennett of the North County Times wrote: "On songs such as "Sensitive Children" and "Building the City of Light", Scott has attempted to fashion a complete observational and self-realization journey in one package."
+Upon its release as a single, David Stubbs of Melody Maker was negative in his review, calling the song "a big, clumsy, even cheesier retread of 'The Whole of the Moon'", with Scott "working furiously away like some euphoric born-again Christian on the point of putting a hole in his tambourine".
+He continued, "You can see the way this clapped-out, half-arsed, deluded, would-be Celtic mystic's leaky mind is working here.
+Put all these worthy, real, virtuous-sounding things in the same pot and how could you fail to come up with anything other than a good single?
+Ah, but there's a difference between good things and a mere list of good things."

-Trouser Press commented: "...Scott is still carried away with his new age idealism: the lyrics of "Long Way to the Light" and "Building the City of Light" are both so insufferably earnest and overpoweringly positive that they distract all attention away from any merits the music might have."
+In a review of Bring 'Em All In, Kevin O'Hare, writing for the Star Tribune, described the song as a "fiery closer".
+Dan Bennett of the North County Times wrote, "On songs such as 'Sensitive Children' and 'Building the City of Light', Scott has attempted to fashion a complete observational and self-realization journey in one package."
+Trouser Press commented, "...Scott is still carried away with his new age idealism: the lyrics of 'Long Way to the Light' and 'Building the City of Light' are both so insufferably earnest and overpoweringly positive that they distract all attention away from any merits the music might have."
 Chuck Groth of the St. Louis Post-Dispatch felt "Building the City of Light" was one of the album's tracks that was "forced and melodramatic".